wley3337/WeRHere/README.md

 # This is still a work in progress.
+### Current version deployed on [Heroku](https://werhere.herokuapp.com/)

-# This is a free projected intedned to be a PWA for those experiencing homelessness.
+# This is a free project intedned to be a PWA for those experiencing homelessness.
 #### This utilizes specificly the Washington DC Government API's available.

 #### Goal: Keep things modular so that this can act as a potential model or template for projects in other locals.